 We generally include a review automation sequence with our local SEO services.

-An older Google Business Profile is better than a newer one in the same line of business.
+An older Google Business Profile is better than a newer one.
 It’s advisable to claim your Business Profile on Google as soon as you buy or set up your business.

 And if you buy a business, make sure the old owner transfers the Google Business Page to you.